alexey-x/ScheduleOpti/schedule-bruteforce/README.md

 python SchedulePrintDoor.py --help
 ```

-The input file is in the data folder "orders.xlsx".
+The input file is in the data folder "data".

-Use DoShortOrderAndStopStrategy for the first 7 orders.
+Example: use DoShortOrderAndStopStrategy for the first 7 orders.
 ```
 python SchedulePrintDoor.py --strategy=do-short-order --num-orders=7
 ```